Multiple reflections on Huygens' principle: Modified Huygens' principle, using focusing functions

+Huygens' principle, formalized by Kirchhoff, Rayleigh and others, accurately explains the physics of wave propagation.
+As we have seen, it can also be used for forward extrapolation of a wave field measured on a plane $\mathbb{S}_0$ into a source-free half-space.
+This is formulated by equation (\ref{eqHuyg4}) and illustrated for a homogeneous upper half-space in Figure \ref{Fig1}.
+When the upper half-space is inhomogeneous, equation (\ref{eqHuyg4}) still holds when the dipole Green's function is replaced by that of the inhomogeneous upper half-space (and the wave field at $\mathbb{S}_0$ by its upgoing part).
+Hence, for these situations there is no need to modify the mathematical formulation of Huygens' principle.

+For inverse wave field extrapolation (i.e., extrapolation of a wave field measured on a plane $\mathbb{S}_0$ into the half-space containing the source(s) of this wave field), the dipole Green's function is commonly replaced by its time-reversed version, see equation (\ref{eqHuyginv2}).
+This is illustrated for a homogeneous lower half-space in Figure \ref{Fig3} and for an inhomogeneous lower half-space (using the time-reversed dipole Green's function of this inhomogeneous half-space) in Figure \ref{Fig5}.
+In the latter case, inverse wave field extrapolation yields reasonable results for the primary waves but it breaks down for multiply reflected waves, even though these are included in the Green's functions.

-In this section we replace the dipole Green's functions in Huygens' principle by focusing functions and, hence, the dipole sources by focal points.
+Huygens' principle was meant to explain the physics of wave propagation, so the fact that it has limitations for inverse wave field extrapolation is not a shortcoming of this principle in itself.
+Nevertheless, it is worthwhile to modify Huygens' principle for inverse wave field extrapolation, in such a way that it accounts for multiply reflected waves.
+To address this, in this section we replace the dipole Green's functions by focusing functions and, hence, the dipole sources by focal points.
 In previous work on the Marchenko method we introduced two types of focusing functions: $f_1$, which has a focal point inside the inhomogeneous medium, and $f_2$, with its focal point at the boundary between the inhomogeneous lower half-space and the homogeneous upper half-space \citep{Wapenaar2014GEO}.
 Since the dipole Green's functions in Huygens' principle have their sources at the boundary $\mathbb{S}_0$, we choose for focusing functions with their focal points at $\mathbb{S}_0$.
-Hence, the focusing function we discuss below is akin to the focusing function $f_2$.
+Hence, the focusing function $F$ we discuss below is akin to the focusing function $f_2$.
 However, it is normalized in a different way.
-Moreover, whereas $f_2$ is defined in a truncated version of the actual medium, the focusing function we discuss below is defined in the actual medium and it is not decomposed into downgoing and upgoing components inside the medium.
-Before we discuss the focusing function in an inhomogeneous medium, we start with introducing the focusing function in a homogeneous medium.
+Moreover, whereas $f_2$ is defined in a truncated version of the actual medium, the focusing function $F$ is defined in the actual medium and it is not decomposed into downgoing and upgoing components inside the medium.
+Before we discuss this focusing function in an inhomogeneous medium, we start with discussing the focusing function $F$ in a homogeneous medium.